 \section{Abstract}

-By means of a novel version of the Continuous-Time Random Walk (CTRW) model with memory, we describe, for instance, the stochastic process of a single share price on a double-auction market within the high frequency time scale.
-The memory present in the model is understood as dependence between successive share price jumps, while waiting times between price changes are considered as i.i.d. random variables.
-The range of this memory is defined herein by dependence between three successive jumps of the process.
-This dependence is motivated both empirically, by analysis of empirical two-point histograms, and theoretically, by analysis of the bid-ask bounce mechanism containing some delay.
-Our model turns out to be analytically solvable, which enables a direct comparison of its predictions with empirical counterparts, for instance, with so significant and commonly used quantity as a velocity autocorrelation function.
-This work strongly extends the capabilities of the CTRW formalism.
+A novel version of the Continuous-Time Random Walk (CTRW) model with memory is developed.
+This memory means the dependence between arbitrary number of successive jumps of the process, while waiting times between jumps are considered as i.i.d. random variables.
+The dependence was found by analysis of empirical histograms for the stochastic process of a single share price on a market within the high frequency time scale, and justified theoretically by considering bid-ask bounce mechanism containing some delay characteristic for any double-auction market.
+Our model turns out to be exactly analytically solvable, which enables a direct comparison of its predictions with their empirical counterparts, for instance, with empirical velocity autocorrelation function.
+Thus this paper significantly extends the capabilities of the CTRW formalism.